 each person covered under this act will earn wages as per:

-Wages are to be paid according to the Minimum Wages Act 1948 for agricultural
+Wages are to be paid according to the Minimum Wages Act 1948 for agriculturalother salient points are:

 labourers in the State, unless the Centre notifies a wage rate which will not be less